-Roehampton is one of the most deprived and isolated areas in the Borough of Wandsworth.
+Roehampton, an area full of greenery, ambience and potential, yet is still one of the most deprived and isolated areas in the Borough of Wandsworth.
 It has a growing population that has significantly changed over the years, facing a number of socio-economic challenges.

 - only 28% of residents are in full time work compared to the Wandsworth average of 51%

 - around 38% of children live in poverty compared to 21% across Wandsworth

 - around 61% of the population live in areas that are amongst the 10% most deprived in England.

 In 2018 Wandsworth Council produced the Roehampton Community Capacity Report.
 The findings of this report highlighted the need for capacity building in Roehampton.

 As a result we’re thankful to Public Health Wandsworth for funding this project for the next two years.

 We believe in an asset based approach and the recognition of skills, talents and resources within the community.

 In addition we work in partnership with local services to improve outcomes around health and well-being, economic regeneration, crime and social isolation.